Ricardonacif/launcher-abuser/README.md

 gameLauncherCtl.writeGameMemory(lpBaseAddress, (void*)bufferToWritePtr,  size);

 ```

+## More info
+I wrote a [tutorial on Guided Hacking](https://guidedhacking.com/threads/launcher-abuser-hijack-handles-from-steam-battle-net-launchers.17139).
+Check it out!

 ## Disclaimer
 The project was developed for education purposes only.
 Nothing here is new and it was somewhat based on [this great project by harakirinox](https://www.unknowncheats.me/forum/anti-cheat-bypass/261176-silentjack-ultimate-handle-hijacking-user-mode-multi-ac-bypass-eac-tested.html).
 It should not be used to cheat in online games.
 It ain't cool kids.
 Also, as always, big shout-out to [Guided Hacking](https://guidedhacking.com).
 Best game hacking learning resources on the internet.
 You should check them out if you haven't yet.